 - Point source or extended source observations (prioritizing PSF separation between successive exposures, or large common field across all exposures)

 - Spatial sampling at specific wavelengths or at all wavelengths.

 - Number of dither locations (2 or 4)

 MIRI MRS exposure times are not specified directly.
 Rather, the detectors are read using up-the-ramp sampling tied to specific timing readout patterns.
 Two detector readout patterns are supported for MRS spectroscopy:

-A few additional considerations should be borne in mind:
+A few additional considerations should be kept in mind:

-- Depending on the dither pattern selected, it may be necessary to include a dedicated sky observation in order to measure the astronomical foreground/background signal
+- Depending on the dither pattern selected, it may be necessary to include a dedicated sky observation in order to measure the astronomical foreground and background signal

 - A suitable target should be chosen that is adequate for target acquisition